 Besides housing the OBS campgrounds that many students either excitedly or unwillingly attended, the island is a stunning nature enclave that gives the parks and reserves on the mainland a run for their money.
 Few buildings in sight, little crowds, and kampung vibes all round.
 Visit or revisit Ubin – and when you do, here’s what’s in store:

-Located close to the main jetty, the Sensory Trail is a quaint 1 hour-long trail reminiscent of wandering through someone’s backyard, albeit a humongous one.
+Located close to the main jetty, the Sensory Trail is a quaint 1–hour-long trail through what resembles a giant kampung backyard.
 We headed there first thing in the morning, and the experience can best be described in one word: soothing.

 Vegetable, spice and herb gardens pepper the area with rows of fruit orchards.
 Just imagine our surprise when we spotted a mini-pineapple farm – who’d have thought any fruit other than roadside mangos could grow in Singapore?

-The map at the trailhead only shows a portion of the area, but continue further up and you’ll cut through a canopy-shaded dirt path to reach a small beach and a local landmark known as Teck Seng’s Place.
-Head here for a more extensive map.
+The map at the trailhead only shows a portion of the area, but continue further up and you’ll cut through a canopy-shaded dirt path to reach a tiny beach.

 Image credit: @xqlaine